Why People Fear Naturism

 • behaviour is governed

-• behaviour, rather than appearance, becomes the basis of interaction
+• behaviour becomes the primary basis of interaction

-These environments demonstrate that the nudity–intimacy association is not structurally necessary.
+These conditions demonstrate that the association is context-dependent rather than fixed.

 6. Distinction Between Visual State and Behaviour